Solanacean/GrimoireDigiMusicDLL/README.md

 Copy `dsound.dll` and `bass.dll` to the game's installation folder.
 The wrapper will look for the tracks in MP3 format in a subfolder named `Music` which must contain all the required files (see details below).

+**Note for WINE users:** native system dsound.dll is required -- use Winetricks to install it, then configure WINE to use the installed version instead of the built-in one.

 The game's folder should look like this (note the `Music` folder and its content and the files `bass.dll` and `dsound.dll`):<br>

 <pre>